 Why Do I Twitch As I’m Falling Asleep?

 At some point or another, we’ve all experienced that sensation of falling while we’re trying to fall asleep.
-While it can leave your heart pounding for a couple of minutes, it’s pretty much universal.
+While it can leave your heart pounding for a couple of seconds, it’s pretty much universal.
 Despite this, it can leave you wondering what causes these twitches—also called hypnic jerks—and how you can prevent them.
 Let’s get into it!

 Hypnogogic jerks (also known as sleep starts or hypnic jerks for short) are defined by healthcare professionals as brief contractions of the body that happen suddenly as you’re falling asleep.
 If you’ve ever dozed off and woken up in a jolt after feeling a falling or jumping sensation, you’ve experienced a hypnic jerk!

 These sleep twitches can leave you feeling startled, but they’re quite normal - up to 70 percent of people experience these myoclonic jerks (or involuntary muscle twitches).
-Did you know that hiccups are a form of myoclonus?
-Just like hiccups, hypnic jerks are not a serious disorder, but there are steps you can take to prevent them.
+Did you know that hiccups are also a form of myoclonus?
+Just like hiccups, hypnic jerks are not a serious disorder, but they are frustrating, so here are steps you can take to prevent them.

 Why Do I Twitch While Falling Asleep?